 (5) If, despite rejection during the application process, the applicant wishes to be considered for other potential positions in the company, we will obtain appropriate consent for the further processing of the data by the applicant.
 The applicant's data provided will be deleted after a period of 1 year from the granting of consent, unless the applicant withdraws his consent at an earlier point in time.
 The same applies to unsolicited applications

 (1) We use Google Maps on our website.
-Google Maps is an offer of Google Inc., 1600 Amphiteater Parkway, Mountainview, California 94043, USA.
-Through this service we can show interactive maps and allow the user a comfortable use of the map function.
+Google Maps is a service of Google LLC, 1600 Amphitheatre Parkway, Mountain View, California 94043, USA.
+Through this service we can show interactive maps and enable the user to use the map function in a comfortable way.
+This feature is blocked by default.
+Only when you actively use the function will it be activated.
+This represents an electronic consent according to Art.
+7 DSGVO.

-(2) When you visit our website, Google receives information that you have accessed the corresponding subpage and the data specified under § 3.
-This takes place regardless of whether you have a Google user account or not.
-If you have a Google user account and are logged in when you visit our website, this data is assigned directly to your Google user account.
-If you do not wish the data to be merged with your user account, you must log out before activating the button.
-Google uses this data for the creation of user profiles, but also for advertising purposes, market research or for the needs-based design of its Internet pages.
+If you do not want the data to be merged with your Google Account, you must log out of your Google Account before using the map feature.
+Google uses this data for the creation of user profiles, but also for advertising purposes, market research or for the design of its websites to meet demand.
 You have the opportunity to object to the creation of such user profiles.
 However, you must address this objection directly to Google.